 Alister MacKenzie, co-architect of Augusta National, had a genius for routing.
 His designs use the landscape with supreme variety and strategic sophistication.
 They also make walking a pleasure, even when the site is hilly.
-But perhaps the most recognizable tendency in Dr. MacKenzie’s routings is his penchant for focal points—that is, places where multiple holes converge on a prominent landform.
+But perhaps the most significant tendency in Dr. MacKenzie’s routings is his penchant for focal points—that is, places where multiple holes converge on a prominent landform.

 The good doctor is not the only architect to use this tactic, but he applied it so frequently and memorably that it became a kind of trademark.
-Indeed, his and Bobby Jones’s routing of Augusta has one of the finest focal points in tournament golf.
+Indeed, his and Bobby Jones’s routing of Augusta National has one of the finest focal points in tournament golf.
 First, though, let’s look at an example from earlier in MacKenzie’s career.

 A Knoll in a Meadow